bazineta/js8call/README.md

   this stops the bleeding for the moment.
 This does mean that you'll have to re-select your preferred spectrum choice on first use, if your choice wasn't the default of 'Cumulative', though, seriously, Cumulative is *The One*.
 Just sayin'.
-- Doubled the gain on the Linear Average spectrum display mode, to match that of WSJTX.
 - The 200Hz WSPR portion of the 30m band is now displayed more clearly, i.e., we label it as `WSPR`, and the sub-band indicator is located in a manner consistent with that of the JS8 sub-band indicators.